txrx0101/devopsdao-docs/devopsdao-token-economics.md

 ## NFTs (non-fungible)

-NFTs will have various use cases on devopsdao.
+NFTs(EIP-1155) will have various use cases on devopsdao.

 * user profiles are soulbound NFTs(eip-5192)
 * Task and skill tags are NFTs